orbisgis/geoclimate/docs/chain_documentation/workflow/osm/data_preparation.md

 - line geometries,
 - polygon geometries

-For each transformation, it is possible to specify :
+For each transformation, it is possible to specify:
-- the epsg code of the output geometries
+- the EPSG code of the output geometries,
-- a list of OSM keys to filter the OSM objects. e.g ["building", "water", "landuse"]
+- a list of OSM keys to filter the OSM objects. e.g `["building", "water", "landuse"]`
-- a list of columns that we want to keep in the GIS layer
+- a list of columns that we want to keep in the GIS layer.

 The result of the transformation is stored in a spatial table in the database.
 Thanks to OrbisData functions that permits to save it in a file.